Click here for Collaboration inquiries

 Research platform

-Hence, the scholarly work promoted by the center hinges on the epistemological premise that the assessment and further development of practice-based research is fundamentally premised on its situatedness, and that this situatedness needs to be explicated and reflected as the condition for knowledge production.
+Hence, the scholarly work promoted by the centre hinges on the epistemological premise that the assessment and further development of practice-based research is fundamentally premised on its situatedness and that this situatedness needs to be explicated and reflected as the condition for knowledge production.

 The center will provide the practice-based (and in a wider sense practice-related) research projects it sponsors with a thorough and updated awareness of the a priori situatedness of their practices.
 Individual contexts are strictly local and come in many varieties, but they nonetheless relate to a recurrent set of dimensions or types of contextual framing.
 The center will depart from four basic (and in practice deeply entangled) dimensions of contextual framing that pertain to the practice-based and situated knowledge production in the arts.